Cyber Essentials Checklist | Microbyte

 How can Cyber Essentials certification help small and medium businesses?

 Cyber Essentials certification provides small and medium businesses with a robust security framework to protect against common cyber threats.
-By implementing Cyber Essentials controls, businesses can improve their security posture and meet business needs, such as qualifying for government contracts and boosting customer confidence.
+By implementing the Cyber Essentials controls, businesses can improve their security posture and meet business needs, such as qualifying for government contracts and boosting customer confidence.

 How long does it take to complete the Cyber Essentials Plus process?